How to Apply

 Applicants may only apply to one program.
 All documents submitted by you or on your behalf in support of this application for admission to Drexel University become the property of the University, and will under no circumstances be released to you or any other party.
 Please note, an application fee of $75 U.S. is required.

 Official transcripts must be sent directly to Drexel from all the colleges/universities that you have attended.
-Transcripts must be submitted in a sealed envelope with the college/university seal over the flap.
-Please note that transcripts are required regardless of number of credits taken or if the credits were transferred to another school.
+Please note that transcripts are required regardless of the number of credits taken or if the credits were transferred to another school.
 An admission decision may be delayed if you do not send transcripts from all colleges/universities attended.
 (See checklist)

 Standardized Test Scores

-Please write approximately 500 words explaining your reasons for pursuing a degree from Drexel; discuss personal goals, conditions, or career aspirations that motivate you to pursue graduate study at Drexel University; what are your most important accomplishments; and what do you expect to achieve through this program.
-For fall 2017 and future terms, submit your essay with your application or through the Discover Drexel portal after you submit your application.
+Please write approximately 500 words explaining your reasons for pursuing a degree from Drexel; discuss personal goals, conditions or career aspirations that motivate you to pursue graduate study at Drexel University; what are your most important accomplishments; and what do you expect to achieve through this program.
+Please submit your essay with your application or through the Discover Drexel portal after you submit your application.

 Letters of Recommendation